 In 2009, the worst credit card complaints have come from people who literally did nothing to deserve ludicrous interest rate increases, absurd payment increases, and drastic credit limit decreases.
 So strap yourself down and take a moment to absorb some of the most horrendous credit card practices in the history of modern finance.

-Credit Card Complaint 1: Anytime, Any Reason Interest Rate Increase posted by Cheryl
+Credit Card Complaint 1: Anytime, Any Reason Interest Rate Increase:

 Comments: This may be the highest interest rate ever charged.
 Ever.
 And this includes loan sharks.

-Credit Card Complaint 2: Interest Rate Doubling, Credit Line Dwindling Posted by Chris:
+Credit Card Complaint 2: Interest Rate Doubling, Credit Line Dwindling:

 Comments: Double the interest rate and cut the credit limit in half.
 Oh, we really appreciate your business!

-Credit Card Complaint 3: We Know Times are Tough, So Give Us All Your Money Posted By Chris
+Credit Card Complaint 3: We Know Times are Tough, So Give Us All Your Money:

-“I am one of the Chase CC customer that is affected by their 5% minimum payment increase.
-I have been with them for more than 5 years, have not made any single late payment.
+“I am one of the Chase CC customers that is affected by their 5% minimum payment increase.
+I have been with them for more than 5 years and have not made any single late payment.
 Their practice is outrageous!
 It is useless to contact them.
-I have called and asked nicely of other alternatives, and was told nothing can be done, except I have 30 days to look for other institution to transfer my account.
-Two years ago Chase called me offer me this fix rate 5.99% option to combine my bill to one place, I carry pretty large balance, my current payment is $350.
-I am not sure which institution I can transfer this balance.”
+I have called and asked nicely about alternatives, and was told nothing can be done, except I have 30 days to look for another institution to transfer my account.
+Two years ago Chase called me to offer this fixed rate 5.99% option to combine my bilsl in one place.
+I carry pretty large balance and my current payment is $350, but it will soon be $875.” – Chris

 Comments: A $350 monthly payment can be a big strain on most people.
 So, during a time of financial stress, we’re gonna increase that payment to $875.
 Hope this isn’t too big of an inconvenience.
 You should be able to find a healthy, affordable way to feed yourself off the dollar menu-they have salads now!